Our church’s priorities

 Check out this sermon to hear a fuller explanation of this priority of our church:

-Families & Generations Growing Together
+Bond Families and Generations Together

 We want our church to be a place where there is not just peer to peer relationships but an intergenerational mingling.
 The body of Christ should be a place where the young are encouraged by the wisdom and experience of the elderly, and the elderly are encouraged by the liveliness and enthusiasm of the young.
 Also, we want the worship of the church to look like the family dinner table where every member of the family is seated together and feasting on the same meal.